 Try to first take a look at the official websites.
 You will get realistic information and for sure very useful.
 On the other hand, specific information will be maybe only provided by locals, expats and people participating in groups and forums.

-This can be dangerous if you take it too serious.
-Always remember that some people might have a different perception or opinion and maybe a person with a different expectations or background, can confuse you with their statements.
+This can be dangerous if you take it too seriously.
+Always remember that some people might have a different perception or opinion and maybe a person with different expectations or background, can confuse you with their statements.

-Use Facebook Groups, normally every city/country has a few groups of locals from your home country where they share relevant information.
-The best of these groups is that people will be in your same situation and normally all the things they post will have some relevant content for you.
+Use Facebook and LinkedIn groups, normally every city/country has a few groups of locals from your home country where they share relevant information.
+The best of these groups is that people will be in the same situation and normally all the things they post will have some relevant content for you.

 Sometimes directly looking for a job will be a good point to start as well.
 Some companies are not only providing job opportunities but also support and advice to you before you relocate to a new country.

-Keep always in mind what’s important for you and choose wisely according to your own goals and life needs.
+Keep always in mind what’s important for you and choose which country to live in wisely according to your own goals and life needs